-Bridget Clifford is Head of Collections (south) at the Royal Armouries Museum based at the Tower of London.
+Bridget Clifford is Keeper of Tower History at the Royal Armouries at the Tower of London.

-Four children and 20 years part-time curating later, having worked on projects ranging from re-storage of the Armouries collections in the Tower in the mid 80s, to taking over the Tower Library and Archive in celebration of the new millennium, and several Tower exhibitions in between, she returned to full-time work as Keeper of Collections South (and library!) in September 2006.
+Four children and 20 years part-time curating later – which included working on projects such as the re-storage of the Royal Armouries collections in the Tower in the mid-80s, to taking over the Tower Library and Archive in celebration of the new millennium, and several Tower exhibitions in between – she returned to full-time work as Keeper of Collections South (and library!) in September 2006.

 - “Life with the Lions”, Royal Armouries Yearbook 4, (1999)

 - “My favourite piece”, The Armourer 46, (July/August 2001)

 - “Chicken Run”, Royal Armouries Yearbook 7, (2002)

 - An Introduction to Princely Armours and Weapons of Childhood, Exhibition catalogue with Karen Watts (Royal Armouries, Leeds, 2003)